 Rats are destructive rodents that, once they enter your yard, you stand to lose a lot.
 That is one of the main reasons why rats are generally unwelcome.
 But have you ever stopped and wondered what could be the cause of their sudden appearance?

 Because, unlike other rodents, anything can easily attract rats in your yard.
 That is why professional gardeners tend to keep their yards in an ideal condition so that they can help to avoid these intruders.
 So let’s take a look at some of the reasons.

 Why Do You Get Rats In Your Yard?

 They are attracted to waste food.

-There are so many things that attract rats in your yard, and one of them is waste foods.
-If you are the type of person who regularly dumps waste foods in your garden, then there is a huge probability that you have rat problems.
+There are so many things that attract rats in your yard, one of which is food waste.
+So if you are the type of person who regularly dumps waste foods in your garden, then there is a huge probability of having rat problems.

 The worst part is that rats are not as selective as other animals.

 They can thus feed on anything from vegetables, waste meat, and even waste potatoes.
 They also feed on things such as leather and soft fabrics.
 You should, therefore, be wary whenever you are throwing foods on your farm, hoping that they will rote and become manure.